 The Director of Graduate Studies will review the request and notify the student and the adviser of the decision.

 You will defend your master's paper in an oral examination conducted by the three members of your graduate committee.
 In addition, Plan B research papers must adhere to guidelines for mandatory submission to the university's repository in the Chalmer Davee Library, MINDS@UW-River Falls.
-The checklist and submission form can be found at the MINDS Submission Information page.
+The checklist and approval form can be found at the MINDS Submission Information page.
 The final copy of your paper, with a cover sheet signed by your adviser, and the original MINDS approval form (plus 1 copy of the form) must be submitted to the Graduate Office located in 104 North Hall.

 If you are a returning graduate student in good academic standing, you may complete a re-entry request form instead of a complete graduate application.
 Students who wish to change their program of study or status from temporary student to pursue a degree or certificate will need to complete the full graduate admission process.
 See Apply Online.

 See Course Load Rules to determine if you will exceed the course load limits for a particular term.
 To request an exception, you will need to complete the Excess Load form and obtain signatures from your adviser and the Director of Graduate Studies.
 In some cases a copy of your transcript may be required.
 It is your responsibility to submit the completed form to the Registrar's Office before the end of the first week of classes for the term that you are requesting an exception.

 To schedule your oral examination, you will coordinate the date, time and location with your assigned graduate committee members.
 Once you have scheduled your exam, send an email with this information to the Graduate Studies Office at least two weeks before the examination date and not later than four weeks before the end of your final term.
 Your email should include confirmation from the committee members that they can attend the scheduled date and time.

 If your final term happens to be during the summer, you must make your scheduling arrangements during the previous spring term.